 Q: Please tell me how I can avoid getting a cataract.
 And please don't say, "Die young." — L.S.

 A: I certainly won't tell you to die young.
 However, I will tell you that if you live long enough, you will, inevitably, develop an "age-related" cataract.

-There are other factors that you could avoid in order to prevent cataracts that develop through non-aging factors and other conditions.
-For example, there have been studies that have shown a relationship between an increased risk of cataract development and exposure to higher intensities of ultraviolet light and exposure to high-energy radiation such as x-rays.
-There is also an association between the incidence of cataracts and high levels of oxygen.
-Cigarette smoking and tobacco chewing may induce cataracts at an earlier age.
-Cataracts can be drug-induced (e.g., steroids).
+But there are things you can do to decrease your risk of cataracts that are associated with factors other than aging.
+For example, there have been studies that have shown a relationship between an increased risk of cataract development and exposure to ultraviolet light and high-energy radiation such as x-rays.
+Cigarette smoking and tobacco chewing also may induce cataracts at an earlier age, and some cataracts may occur as side effects of long-term use of prescription medications (e.g., steroids).

 Q: I'm 26 years old, and I had cataract surgery on my left eye a month ago.
 My right eye is also affected by the same type of cataract, which is a posterior subcapsular cataract.

 Since I learned a year ago that I have cataracts, I'm searching for a possible cause.
 I'm a biochemist, and I'm working in research, but unfortunately, not on cataracts.
 However, I read a lot on this subject, but I did not find any possible causes.